 3. Research and find inspiration

-Find combinations you like on our gardens hub page, look in books and magazines, and if growing conditions are the same as those in your garden, copy them.
-Neighbouring gardens and labelled displays at nurseries and garden centres are also useful for ideas.
+Find combinations you like, look in books and magazines, and if growing conditions are the same as those in your garden, copy them.
+Neighboring gardens and labeled displays at nurseries are also useful for ideas.

 4. Consider maintenance carefully

 How much time do you have?
 For young families and those at work all day, winter and summer bedding, rose bushes, fruit, vegetables and floppy perennials are too time-consuming.

 If you're limited on gardening time, instead favor shrubs, tidy conifers, ornamental grasses and tough-but-colourful mat-forming perennials such as Stachys Byzantina ‘Silver Carpet’.
 All need little attention once established, and suffer few pests or diseases.

 - Find out more about what's involved in our garden maintenance checklist

 5. Choose a planting theme for your garden borders

 Picking a theme brings clarity and focus to the design process.
 Personal taste and how you plan to use the garden have an influence, but the space itself can offer clues as to what works best.
 For example, a sunny free-draining slope is perfect for an informal Mediterranean-inspired gravel garden.
 Visually, it won’t look out of place either.